Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 It can be verified by running the following command about IMAPBatch1

-The cmdlet either will return the status of removing batch migration or will give an error.
+The cmdlet will either return the status of removing batch migration or give an error.

 Step 7.
 Allot License